k8sgpt-ai/community/interested-parties.md

 ## Interested individuals

+# Interested Parties

+This page lists individual and organization stakeholders who declared their interest in the project.
+Being an _Interested Party_ does **NOT** imply any commitment to dedicate time to the project or to adopt k8sgpt-ai.

+## Participating

+To declare your interest in k8sgpt-ai, just add your name and/or organization in a pull request.
+For individuals referencing the organization and other affiliations is optional.
+Organizations must specify a contact email and ensure it is kept up to date.

+## Interested individuals

 | Person                | Organization    | Other Affiliations                                 | GitHub Username                                           | Gitlab Username |
 | --------------------- | --------------- | -------------------------------------------------- | --------------------------------------------------------- | --------------- |
 | Alex Jones            | Canonical       | CNCF TAG App Delivery, Open Feature                | [alexsjones](https://github.com/AlexsJones)               | N/A             |